luka1983/beer_tc/README.md

 ### Linux

 ## Building and downloading
-Clone the repo, build the sources with _make_, and download _hex_ file board with following command.
+Clone the repo, build the sources with _make_, and push _hex_ file to board with following command.

        $ avrdude -c usbasp -p m328p -u -U flash:w:beer_tc.hex